Bielik20/formstack-backend/README.md

 npm run dynamodb-bootstrap
 ```

-> You may need to assign wright permissions: `chmod u+x ./maintenance/bootstrap-dynamodb.sh`

 > Docker's instance doesn't persist data, so after you break your docker run you need to run bootstrap script again.

 ### Testing